hki-intro-to-ds-project-2024/intro-to-ds-2024/docs/data_info.md

 This document contains a paragraph for each directory in backend/data

 ### eda_arhive
-interesting documents and insights we've gathered
+interesting documents and insights we've gathered from exploratory analysis

 ### rides_2021
 Source: https://hri.fi/data/en_GB/dataset/helsingin-ja-espoon-kaupunkipyorilla-ajatut-matkat